Joint Background-Anomaly-Noise Decomposition for Robust Hyperspectral Anomaly Detection via Constrained Convex

 \subsubsection{Case 3 (Non-Gaussian noise)}

-From Tables~\ref{tab:AUCs_Case3} summarizes the three types of AUC values for all detectors across each dataset in Case 3.
+Table~\ref{tab:AUCs_Case3} summarizes the three types of AUC values for all detectors across each dataset in Case 3.
 As shown in this table, all the existing methods except for AHMID, which is designed to handle mixed noise, failed to detect anomalies.
 This is because these methods are designed without considering the effect of non-Gaussian noise, which makes it difficult to distinguish between background, anomalies, and such noise.
-On the other hand, the proposed method achieved almost the same level of performance.
+On the other hand, the proposed method achieved almost the same level of performance as in Case 1.
 This is due to the superior modeling of stripe noise by the third term and the first constraint in Prob.~\eqref{eq:proposed-optimization-problem}, and sparse noise by the third constraint.
-Comparing the background regularization, the proposed method using HTV or HSSTV performs better.
+Among the different background regularizations, the proposed method using HTV demonstrated the best performance.

 Figs.~\ref{fig:DetectionMap_pavia}(c) and~\ref{fig:semiROCs}(c) show the detection maps and 3D-ROC curves for Pavia Centre in Case 3 generated by all the detectors, respectively.
 GRX, GAED, RGAE, ADLR, GTVLRR, LSDM-MoG, PCA-TLRSR, and MTVLRR are clearly affected by non-Gaussian noise.
 In particular, stripe noise is noticeable in the detection maps of ADLR and LSDM-MoG.
 Although the proposed method successfully detects all anomalies, sparse noise is not fully suppressed in the results of the methods using SSTV, HSSTV, or the nuclear norm.
 This is because SSTV and HSSTV have limited ability to suppress sparse noise that lacks spectral continuity.
 In addition, the nuclear norm does not explicitly enforce spatial smoothness, making it less effective in suppressing spatially localized sparse noise.

 Besides the effect of background regularization, the separation between $\Acal$ and $\Scal$ can itself become ambiguous under certain conditions.
 Compared with the result for Case~1 (see Fig.~\ref{fig:DetectionMap_pavia}(a)), slight residual artifacts remain in the detection map of the proposed method using HTV (see Fig.~\ref{fig:DetectionMap_pavia}(c)).
 This is because both $\Acal$ and $\Scal$ are encouraged to be sparse, and their distinct sparsity patterns alone may not always be sufficient to distinguish them.
 Introducing a regularization that more explicitly promotes the spectral continuity of the anomaly part may help mitigate this issue.